joemccall86/cap5600-project2/report.md

 # Methods

+## Classes

+* Simulation - the container that sets up the simulation, defining the start/end dates, agents to use, and number of test kits available per-day.
+* Environment - the container for the environment state at a specific day.
+Simulates the passage of time and computes the score of the agent.
+* Agent - an abstraction of the agent that defines the sensors (`consume_result`) and actuators (`distribute_test_kits`).
+  * NaiveAgent - a specification of Agent that distributes test kits evenly among all the counties.
+  * EpsilonGreedyAgent - a specification of Agent that uses an epsilon-greedy approach to distribute test kits while balancing the exploration/exploitation trade-off.
+* County - a county under simulation
+* TestKitEvaluator - an asbtraction of a means to evaluate a test kit
+  * RandomTestKitEvaluator - a specification of TestKitEvaluator that evaluates the test based on the result of a coin-flip
+  * PandasTestKitEvaluator - a specification of TestKitEvaluator that reads in data from a dataset (using the Pandas library) to determine the appropriate percent of positive cases detected, and  evaluate the test kit based on that percent chance of positivity.
+* ResultConsumer - an abstraction of a class that consumes the result of the test
+  * PrintResultConsumer - prints the results of all the tests for that day to STDOUT
+  * PandasResultConsumer - stores the results in a Pandas data frame for later use

+## Simulation Overview

 * Simulation run for T days.
 * Each day N test kits are distributed among M counties
 * Test kits evaluated based on percent of population infected for that day